SanthoshV14/handwritten-digits-mnist/README.md

 # Overview
-This code uses the MNIST dataset to train a simple neural network model in Keras.
-The purpose of this code is to demonstrate the basics of neural network modeling and training in Keras, as well as provide a foundation for more complex models.
+This code uses the MNIST dataset to train a simple neural network model in Keras and a convolutional neural network using Tensorflow.

 # Dataset
 The MNIST dataset contains images of handwritten digits (0-9).
 The dataset is divided into 60,000 training images and 10,000 test images.
 Each image is a 28x28 grayscale image.